UnifiedPaymentSolutions/woocommerce-payment-gateway-everypay/README.txt

 Suggested installation and update of EveryPay plugin is using GitHub Updater plugin:

-1. Download GitHub Updater as [latest tagged archive](https://github.com/afragen/github-updater/releases)
+1. Download the latest [tagged archive](https://github.com/afragen/github-updater/releases) (choose the "zip" option).
-1. Rename the archive to `github-updater.zip` removing any added version numbers
-1. Go to 'Plugins' > 'Add New' > 'Upload' `/wp-admin/plugin-install.php?tab=upload` and choose the ZIP file
+2. Unzip the archive, rename the folder correctly to `github-updater`, then re-zip the file.
+3. Go to the __Plugins -> Add New__ screen and click the __Upload__ tab.
+4. Upload the zipped archive directly.
+5. Go to the Plugins screen and click __Activate__.
-1. Activate the GitHub Updater plugin and got to 'Settings' > 'GitHub Updater' > 'Install Plugin'
+6. Go to 'Settings' > 'GitHub Updater' > 'Install Plugin'
-1. Enter `eepohsbit/woocommerce-payment-gateway-everypay` as 'Plugin URI' and select 'Bitbucket' as 'Remote Repository Host', click 'Install Plugin', then 'Activate Plugin'
+7. Enter `UnifiedPaymentSolutions/woocommerce-payment-gateway-everypay` as 'Plugin URI' and select 'GitHub' as 'Remote Repository Host', click 'Install Plugin', then 'Activate Plugin'
-1. Go to 'WooCommerce' > 'Settings' > 'Checkout' > 'EveryPay', enable it and enter your API username and password that can be found in EveryPay Merchant Portal
+8. Go to 'WooCommerce' > 'Settings' > 'Checkout' > 'EveryPay', enable it and enter your API username and password that can be found in EveryPay Merchant Portal
-1. You can optionally enable debug logging and test mode with separate API username and password that directs payments to test environment where real payments are not made (you'll see a warning in WordPress admin area about test mode being active)
+9. You can optionally enable debug logging and test mode with separate API username and password that directs payments to test environment where real payments are not made (you'll see a warning in WordPress admin area about test mode being active)

+EveryPay has support for English and Estonian included, additional translations can be added by translating .pot file found in `langugages` directory or with WPML's String Translation.

 == Changelog ==

+= 0.9.4 =
+* added support for iFrame payment form
+* added notification warning about non-https checkouts
+* added better support for WPML using wpml-config.xml
+* added .pot to enable unified translation
+* fix: debug logging can now be disabled

 = 0.9.3 =
 * added support of API hmac_fields (future-proof)